hanami/guides/content/v2.1/introduction/building-a-web-app.md

 end
 ```

-If you run this test, you'll see that it fails because our app currently returns a 404 response for the `/books` route.
+If you run this test, you'll see that it fails because the page doesn't have the expected content.
+This is because our app currently returns a 404 error page for the `/books` route.

 Let's fix that by generating an action for a books index: